 A pressure canner is a very important piece of equipment when it comes to home food preservation.
 Making sure it is working properly is a precaution that should be taken seriously.
 If the dial gauge on your pressure canner does not register correctly, you could be jeopardizing the safety of the food you just canned.
-So, to avoid any issues with the proper function of your pressure canner, you need to have it checked.

 The WSU Ferry County Extension office offers FREE testing of your pressure canner gauges and inspection of the seals and safety plugs!
+We can test pressure gauges on all pressure canner models EXCEPT All American.

 There are two types of pressure canners – weighted gauge and dial gauge.
 The difference is that the weighted gauge rocks or jiggles under pressure, whereas the dial gauge has a dial that registers the amount of pressure in the canner.
 Weighted gauges are noisy because the pressure is released and rocks or jiggles the weight but they are always accurate when used correctly.
 Make sure you read the manufacturer’s instructions to know what the correct procedure is when using a weighted gauge pressure canner.